thomaxxl/RnD/python/article.md

 This was a python project using the flask-restful REST implementation with the SQLAlchemy ORM, so the idea was to extract database object schemas from the SQLAlchemy class declarations and the flask-restful endpoint definitions to generate the swagger specification.
 This worked out very well and I’ve since improved the implementation and functionality and made the project available as an open source python-pip package: [safrs](https://github.com/thomaxxl/safrs).

-I have created a small [example script](https://github.com/thomaxxl/safrs/blob/master/examples/demo_relationship.py) To demonstrate the package's functionality.
+I have created a small [example script](https://github.com/thomaxxl/safrs/blob/master/examples/demo_relationship.py) To demonstrate the package's functionality (A running version of the example can be found [here](http://thomaxxl.pythonanywhere.com/api/))
-Running this small script will expose the two classes (Users and Books) as REST endpoints, a running.
+Running this script will expose the two classes (Users and Books) as REST endpoints.
+The User class definition looks like this:

 ```python
 class User(SAFRSBase, db.Model):